pgr-me/markdown-cv/index.md

 <!-- 2017.2-2019.1-->
 `2017-2019` __Application Developer__ Washington, DC

-*Price Optimization Model* Used Bayesian structural time series and econometric techniques to estimate optimal pricing that influenced senior leadership to drastically change prices of signature products with potential multi-million dollar YoY impact on revenue.
+*Price Optimization Model* Influenced senior leadership to drastically change prices of signature products with potential multi-million dollar YoY impact on revenue based on results from integrated time series and econometric model.

 *Job Title Classifier* Built logistic regression job title classifier using NLP techniques to generate standardized set of job types, which we used as data inputs to score marketing leads.